Our AuthorsShowcasing books published by our clients

 A self-help/women’s health book by Dr Leah Stuckings

-A quick read-through of the author’s Word manuscript indicated that Leah Stuckings (a clinical psychologist) was an organised and experienced writer.
-Consequently, our initial recommendation was to provide minimal structural and copy editing.
-We suggested she include some extra elements such as an Acknowledgements page, a Dedication, a Preface and an Author’s bio.
-During the design phase, we advised Leah to ‘segment’ all of the case studies; arranging them into separate textboxes to assist legibility.
-Leah was very keen that her book cover appealed to women (her target audience) and selected a royalty-free stock photograph that symbolised her book’s main theme.
-Finally, we arranged for a short-run digital printing, plus Amazon Createspace POD and ebook conversion/distribution.
+Leah Stuckings is a clinical psychologist who specialises in working with women, particulary women experiencing fertility issues.
+As her draft book manuscript was quite ‘clean’, we provided minimal structural and copy editing – suggesting that she include some extra elements such as an Acknowledgements page, a Dedication, a Preface and an Author’s bio.
+During the design phase, we advised Leah to arrange all the case studies into separate textboxes to assist legibility.
+As Leah was keen that her book cover appealed to women (her target audience), she selected a royalty-free stock photograph that symbolised her book’s main theme.
+Finally, we arranged for a short-run digital printing, plus Print on Demand via Amazon and also ebook conversion/distribution.

 Beyond the Dust